 Once you have lodged a complaint with the council, they should assess the situation and act accordingly.

-You can actually bypass contacting your local council or HSE altogether, and just go straight for the jugular by suing your landlord through the courts (if the property isn’t “fit for human habitation”).
-It’s actually a relatively easy process these days, you can make a claim online (follow the previous link for more details).
+You can actually bypass contacting your local council or the HSE altogether and go straight to court by suing your landlord through the small claims court (for example, if the property is not “fit for human habitation”).
+It is a relatively straightforward process in many cases, and claims can often be made online (see the link above for more details).

-Remember, if you let your landlord get away with it now, they will continue to get away with it!
+But bear in mind: if you let your landlord get away with it now, they are likely to continue doing so.

 Disclaimer: I'm just a landlord blogger; I'm 100% not qualified to give legal or financial advice.
 I'm a doofus.
 Any information I share is my unqualified opinion, and should never be construed as professional legal or financial advice.
 You should definitely get advice from a qualified professional for any legal or financial matters.
 For more information, please read my full disclaimer.